-10. This Court has subject matter jurisdiction over this action pursuant to 28 U.S.C. § 1331 because it is a civil action arising under the laws of the United States, and pursuant to 29 U.S.C. § 1332(e)(1), which provides for federal jurisdiction of actions brought under Title I of the ERISA.

-11. This Court has personal jurisdiction over UPS because it is headquartered and transacts business in, or resides in, and has significant contacts with this District, and because ERISA provides for nationwide service of process.

-12. Venue is proper in this District pursuant to ERISA § 502(e)(2), 29 U.S.C. § 1132(e)(2), because some or all the violations of ERISA occurred in this District and UPS resides in and may be found in this District.
-Venue is also proper in this District pursuant to 28 U.S.C. § 1391 because UPS does business in this District and a substantial part of the events or omissions giving rise to the claims asserted herein occurred within this District.
+- 11. This Court has subject matter jurisdiction over this action pursuant to 28 U.S.C. § 1331 because it is a civil action arising under the laws of the United States, and pursuant to 29 U.S.C. § 1332(e)(1), which provides for federal jurisdiction of actions brought under Title I of the ERISA. - 12.
+This Court has personal jurisdiction over Defendants because they transact business in, or reside in, and have significant contacts with this District, and because ERISA provides for nationwide service of process.
+Defendant UPS is headquartered in this District.
+Upon information and belief, the Committees and their respective members are also based in this District. - 13.
+Venue is proper in this District pursuant to ERISA § 502(e)(2), 29 U.S.C. § 1132(e)(2), because some or all the violations of ERISA occurred in this District and Defendants reside in and may be found in this District.
+Venue is also proper in this District pursuant to 28 U.S.C. § 1391 because Defendants do business in this District and a substantial part of the events or omissions giving rise to the claims asserted herein occurred within this District.